 The page has been translated by Gen AI.

-Most events generated in Samsung Cloud Platform services are received by ServiceWatch.
-Events of each service can be viewed and processed in the ServiceWatch of the same Account.
+ServiceWatch receives events generated by most Samsung Cloud Platform services.
+Events from each service can be viewed and processed in the ServiceWatch of the same Account.

-Refer to the list of services that send events via ServiceWatch and the events those services send in the ServiceWatch Event Reference.
+Refer to the ServiceWatch Event Reference for the list of services that send events to ServiceWatch and the events they send.

 Each service sends events to ServiceWatch based on Best Effort delivery.
 Best Effort delivery means that the service attempts to send all events to ServiceWatch, but occasionally some events may not be delivered.

-When a valid event is delivered to ServiceWatch, ServiceWatch compares the event with the rules and then sends a notification to the alert recipients set in the event rule.
+When a valid event is delivered to ServiceWatch, ServiceWatch compares the event with the rules and then sends a notification to the alert recipients configured in the event rule.

 Event Rules

 You can specify the actions that ServiceWatch performs on events delivered from each service to ServiceWatch.
 To do this, create an event rule.
-An event rule specifies which events are delivered to which targets.
+An event rule defines which events are sent to which targets.

-Event rules evaluate the event when it arrives.
+Event rules evaluate an event when it arrives.
 Each event rule checks whether the event matches the rule’s pattern.
 If the event matches, ServiceWatch processes the event.

-You can generate matching rules for incoming events based on the event data criteria (called an event pattern).
-If an event matches the criteria defined in the event pattern, the event is delivered to the target specified in the rule.
+Based on the event data criteria (called an event pattern), you can generate matching rules for incoming events.
+When an event matches the criteria defined in the event pattern, the event is delivered to the target specified in the rule.

-• The event rules are planned to be expanded to include multiple services of the Samsung Cloud Platform as targets for receiving events when events occur.
+• The event rules are planned to be expanded to include multiple Samsung Cloud Platform services as recipients when events occur.
 (Planned for 2026)

-To create an event rule, please refer to How-to Guides > Creating Event Rules.
+To create an event rule, refer to How-to Guides > Create Event Rule.

-ServiceWatch can select the event source as the Samsung Cloud Platform service name.
+In ServiceWatch, the event source can be selected as a Samsung Cloud Platform service name.
 You can select the service name of the event you want to receive as the event source.

 ComputeVirtual Server